Mississippi River town boasts a host of wonderful options.

 For those on their own Mark Twain historical tour, the combination of a stay at Garth Woodside Mansion with a visit to the Mark Twain Museum, including a tour through his boyhood home and many of the buildings so familiar in his literary works, offers the ideal itinerary.
 Then laugh along with Tom Sawyer and catch a glimpse of America through the eyes of Huckleberry Finn at the Mark Twain Himself live show, performed throughout the year.

 Then, take a self-guided tour through Hannibal’s historic neighborhoods or ride the trolley, or train (or should we say “twain”?).
-You can even enjoy a narrated horse-drawn tour on the Mark Twain Clopper.
 In the historic district, you’ll enjoy a wide range of shopping possibilities, including a full selection of Mark Twain books and souvenirs, along with lovely gifts, antiques, handmade goods, and restaurants.

 Majestic Mississippi River